GuangYangCS/Library-Management-System/README.md

-This SQL programming project involves the creation of a database host application that interfaces with a SQL database that implements a Library Management System.
+This project involves the creation of a database host application that interfaces with a SQL database that implements a Library Management System.